Martinez has 3 RBIs, Red Sox beat Orioles 13-2 in opener

 BOSTON (AP) — For one night at least, the Boston Red Sox didn’t miss Mookie Betts’ bat.

 J.D.
-Martinez and Kevin Pillar each drove in three runs, and the Red Sox rolled past the Baltimore Orioles 13-2 on Friday night in Fenway Park’s first taste of regular season baseball during the coronavirus pandemic.
+Martinez and Kevin Pillar each drove in three runs, and the Red Sox rolled past the Baltimore Orioles 13-2 on Friday night in Fenway Park’s first taste of regular-season baseball during the coronavirus pandemic.

 Jackie Bradley Jr., Jose Peraza, Martinez and Pillar each doubled as part of a four-run third inning.
 Boston kept it going in the fourth, sending 11 batters to the plate and adding six more runs.